typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/components/forms.md

 ### Form groups

 The `.form-group` class is the easiest way to add some structure to forms.
-It's only purpose is to provide `margin-bottom` around a label and control pairing.
+Its only purpose is to provide `margin-bottom` around a label and control pairing.
 As a bonus, since it's a class you can use it with `<fieldset>`s, `<div>`s, or nearly any other element.

 {% example html %}
 <form>